FelixTEK/hoyochars/README.md

 ## Data types

 To improve efficiency, the data type used are byte and boolean.
-You cannot change the character's values once defined, and here are the indexes used in the class.
+You cannot change the character's values once defined, and here are the class's structure.

 ### Fields
     - name (String)